-- The degree to which the proposed site demonstrates a high level of competitiveness for future development, considering and documenting all of the following: - Whether the proposed site is currently assembled. - Whether the proposed site is under site control. - Whether the proposed site's size, configuration, location, and condition make it substantially ready for marketing and competitive for development upon completion of the proposed grant, loan, investment, or other assistance and demonstrated matching contributions. - Whether the proposed investment will result in the elimination of blight and the remediation of environmental contamination. - The degree of local matching contributions. - Whether the investment will promote geographic equity in the distribution of funds among different areas of the state. - Whether the eligible applicant has pursued all available cost-containment measures.
+- The degree to which the proposed site demonstrates a high level of competitiveness for future development, considering and documenting all of the following: - Whether the proposed site is currently assembled. - Whether the proposed site is under site control. - Whether the proposed site is of a size, configuration, location, and condition that makes it substantially ready for marketing and competitive for development upon completion of the proposed grant, loan, investment, or other economic assistance and demonstrated matching contributions. - Whether the proposed investment will result in the elimination of blight and the remediation of environmental contamination. - The degree of local matching contributions. - Whether the investment will promote geographic equity in the distribution of finds between different areas of the state. - Whether the eligible applicant has pursued all available cost-containment measures.